redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 1. Start Docker/VNC, configure DNS
 2. Configure VNC.

-For easy re-config, each stage produces a VM image and a Docker image.
+For easy re-config, each stage produces a VM image and a Docker image (1 for DNS, 1 for VNC).

-Docker images are stored in GCR for DNS and VNC.
+Docker images are stored in GCR.

 ## Stage 1 - Start Docker and VNC, configure DNS